 1. Temple of Artemis

 Temple of Artemis was the most beautiful temple in the ancient world.
 The temple, whose fame has reached the present day, is considered one of the seven wonders of the ancient world.
-Although there is little left of the temple, it is still one of the most important places to see in Ephesus.
+Although there is little left of the Temple of Artemis, it is still one of the most important places to see in Ephesus.

 2. Curetes Street